Breadcrumbs

 About Language Arts at CTY

 Want to have fun reading popular stories and writing your own tales of adventure?
-In Heroes and Villains, you’ll read, discuss, and write about well-known folktales and legends while also crafting your own.
-Pen your hero’s journey and explore a diverse range of books in Behind the Mask: Superheroes Revealed, or critically analyze popular comics and learn how to construct your own compelling narratives in The Graphic Novel.
+Pen your hero's journey and explore a diverse range of books in Behind the Mask: Superheroes Revealed, or have fun shaping your prose and experimenting with different formats and styles in Fiction and Poetry.

 Find your voice

-Gain the tools to take your writing to the next level.
-In Being a Reader, Becoming a Writer, build your vocabulary and gain the tools to write your own creative fiction.
-You’ll learn to craft compelling narratives about your own experiences at the collegiate level in Crafting the Essay, and experiment with literary devices and figurative language in Writing Your World.
+Take your writing to the next level!
+In Writing and Imagination, you can build your vocabulary and gain the tools to write your own creative fiction.
+You'll learn to craft compelling narratives about your own experiences at the college level in Crafting the Essay, and have fun learning new literary devices and figurative language in Writing Your World.